Frequently Asked Questions (FAQs)

 A: This depends on the brew method used and personal preference.

-For press method, we recommend that you use AeroPress paper filters, or a stainless steel disk (such as the Able Standard Disk).
+For press method, we recommend that you use the supplied 180mm micron stainless steel disk (Black Edition).
+If you wish, you can also add AeroPress paper filters and place on top of the supplied stainless steel disk.
 In short, paper filters produce a very clean cup, and stainless steel tends to let through some finer grounds and oils which can add a texture and mouthfeel to your cup.

 For drip method (pour over), use a Chemex 6-cup paper filter (square or round OK) for large batches of 2+ servings.
 The Hario V60 2-cup paper filter also works OK, but is best for smaller doses as the structure of brew chamber does not support it as well as the Chemex.